 Also, for season four: when Jaden duels Nightshroud, and Nightshroud yanks Yubel out of Jaden's deck/soul and forces her to attack his monster.
-Due to Yubel's special effect, that would have caused Jaden to lose the duel.
-But he played a card so that she attacked him directly (Yubel has no attack points, so no damage was caused, thus her special effect was invalid).
-What's heartwarming is: he catches her fist, folds his hand over it gently, and tells her that he'll take her back, no matter what.
+Due to Yubel's special effect, that would cause Jaden to lose the duel.
+But he plays a card so that she attacks him directly (Yubel has no attack points, so no damage is caused).
+What's heartwarming is: he catches Yubel's fist, folds his hand over it gently, and tells them that he'll take them back, no matter what.

 The last scene of the manga, in which Koyo has awakened from his coma, and is facing Judai in a duel as he promised.